 He was at the height of his popularity.
 As I write this, the nation grieves over his unexpected demise.
-It will take a long time for the Cordillera to come to terms with the death of this young man who will always be a model to peoples struggling with their indigenous identities and against racial prejudice.
+It will take a long time for the Cordillera to come to terms with the death of this young man who will always be a model to peoples struggling with their indigenous identities and against racial and ethnic prejudice.

 Mark Angelo Cadaweng Cielo was an ordinary person with extraordinary achievements the least being that he reshaped the Igorot consciousness of that strange planet called show business.
 Igorots are not fascinated by the world of celebrities – a world scourged with scandals and intrigues alien to our cultures.
 Showbiz is like oxygen to us –we know it exists but we hardly notice it.
 In Baguio City, celebrities come and go but no one mobs them.

 To a certain degree, Marky eroded this nonchalance when he joined Starstruck, a national talent search show.
 On Day One, the boy, all too cognizant that there is an overwhelming ethnic bias against Igorots, declared, “I am an Igorot,” like it was a badge of honor.
 Articulating on national television the bigotry against indigenous peoples, another contestant revealed dislike for Marky on account of the latter’s “Igorotness.”

 The eyes of a people that used to ignore show business got glued to the television screen.
 The Igorots’ collective heart was touched by Marky’s proud acknowledgment of his indigenous roots while their collective pride was seriously wounded by ethnic discrimination.
 As their ancestors congregated around their love for liberty to resist Spanish colonization, they united around their ethnic identity to rise against chauvinism.
 History was repeating itself.